untemps/svelte-use-drop-outside/README.md

 |----------------|--------|---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|
 | duration       | number | .2      | Duration of the animation (in seconds).                                                                                                                   |
 | timingFunction | string | 'ease'  | Function that defines the animation effect (see [animation-timing-function](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function)). |

+### Drag Handle Centered

+In some cases, usually when customizing the dragged element, through the `dragImage` or the `dragClassName` prop, leading to different sizes between the target and the dragged element, you may want to center the dragged element when moving to avoid weird behaviour.
+Same regarding the position the dragged element has to move to when it is dropped.

+The `dragHandleCentered` prop allows to control the way the dragged element is handled:

+- If `true`, it will be centered.
+- If `false`, it will use the first position the user interacts with the target.

 ### Callbacks